t4d-gmbh/ci-cd-workflows/source/content/creating_workflows/github_workflows/advanced.md

 ```
 {% endraw %}
 :::
+{% else %}
+defined within a Workflow and referenced by other steps.
 {% endif %}

 {% if slide %}- {% else %}:::{card}{% endif %} **Expression Evaluation**{% if page %}: